Digital Analysis Unit

 Francesca Arcostanzo

-Digital Analysis Unit Lead
+Director of Digital Analysis Unit

-Francesca Arcostanzo is the Lead of the Digital Analysis Unit at ISD, working to ensure our research methods, tools and approaches in the digital analysis space remain consistent and innovative.
+Francesca Arcostanzo is Director of Digital Analysis Unit at ISD, working to ensure our research methods, tools and approaches in the digital analysis space remain consistent and innovative.
 With a decade of experience in digital research, she is an expert in digital methods, including text network, and statistical analysis of large-scale datasets.
 Recently, she has been involved in the development of Beam, the ISD-CASM technology that exposes, tracks and confronts online information threats, from disinformation to hate, extremism, information operations, harassment and harmful conspiracy theories.
 Francesca also holds a PhD in Public Opinion, Political Communication, and Electoral Behaviour from the University of Milan, an MA in Government and Public Communication, and an MSc in Intelligence & ICT.
 Previously, she served as a Digital Analytics Specialist at the European Central Bank, where she monitored and analysed conversations, disinformation and threats related to ECB policies.
 She is also a partner at CASM Technology.

 Read Bio

-Senior Digital Research Manager
+Senior Digital Methods Manager and Technical Lead

 ×

-Senior Digital Research Manager
+Senior Digital Methods Manager and Technical Lead

 Kevin D. Reyes